János Esterházy: Critical year: 1938

 Esterházy welcomed the Munich Agreement and together with a pro-Hungarian deputy of HSĽS, J. Janček, he immediately traveled to Budapest to prepare the groundwork for the rejoining of Slovakia and Hungary.
-He also wanted to take part in the negotiations about the two countries' borders in Komárno, but the head of the Czechoslovakian delegation, Jozef Tiso, rejected his request.
+He also wanted to take part in the negotiations about the two countries' borders in Komárno, but the head of the Czechoslovak delegation, Jozef Tiso, rejected his request.
 After the failure of bilateral negotiations in Komárno during which Hungary refused several Slovak proposals (autonomy for Hungarians in Slovakia, cession of Great Rye Island, balanced minorities in both countries), Esterázy participated in the preparation of the First Vienna Award (currently null and void as an act of international violence).
 The arbitration was mediated under leadership of Nazi Germany and Fascist Italy; Esterházy had been sent to Rome during the preparation phase by the Hungarian government because he was an expert on the Slovak-Hungarian border.
 In this capacity he contributed to the annexation of Košice by Hungary.
 The Italian government was informed of his participation directly by the Hungarian minister of foreign affairs, who also gave Esterházy instructions concerning the territorial demands of Hungary and the other potential participants.

 On 11 November 1938, in his capacity as the MP of Košice (then Kassa) he welcomed the Hungarian Regent Miklós Horthy.
 In his speech, he asked for the same rights for Slovaks in the annexed territory as were expected for Hungarians in Slovakia.
 Admiral Horthy welcomed Slovaks in their "thousand year old homeland" and promised to respect their national and cultural rights.
 Contrary to speeches of both politicians, Hungary immediately started persecution of the non-Hungarian population in the annexed territory.
 Minority rights were reduced to below the standard enjoyed under democratic Czechoslovakia; rights which had been criticized as inadequate by Esterházy in previous years.
 Esterházy's property remained on the non-annexed part of Slovakia.
 According to his words, he stayed there to defend the interests of the ethnic Hungarians.
 Due to violation of the ethnic principle, which was previously emphasized by Hungary as a "correction of injustices of Trianon", the size of Hungarian minority shrank to about 67,000 people.